“I don’t worry

 K. My cakes are baked…

 So first off, I made the filling frostings.
-Each one was just a couple of tablespoons of my main frosting with food coloring added.
+Each one was just a couple of tablespoons of my main frosting with food coloring (Wilton gel colors, which I also used in the cake batter, as well as the fondant) added.
 Since I’d only need five layers of filling frosting, I skipped the red.
 Red or purple are the two color options that can be skipped, since those are the top/bottom layers.
 I went with red because I can make purple with less food coloring.
 What can I say?
-I’m cheap and lazy! ;) If you’re even cheaper and lazier (which I fully intend to be next time) skip the colors altogether and just use white frosting!
+I’m cheap and lazy! 😉 If you’re even cheaper and lazier (which I fully intend to be next time) skip the colors altogether and just use white frosting!

 Anyhoo.
 After slicing each layer in half, I frosted the tops of the cakes with corresponding filling colors and stacked them into two stacks of three layers each (red, orange, and yellow in one stack, and green, blue, and purple in the other stack).
 Repeat this process with your second cake.